 - Charger - Two fully boosted POW 12 shots by only using one of Nemo's focus?
 Yes please - there go the solos.

 - Minuteman - Extended control range is always good.
 As are two boosted POW 14s.
 So's the Flak Field.
-You can do interesting things with this warjack.
+Locomotion can get this thing into interesting positions.

 - The Avenger has all the trimmings for a great Watcher Target: A powerful AOE Quake gun and a P+S 20 stall sword (under Lightning Shroud).
 Sadly it is priced at a premium with 17 points.

 In general you want Convergence jacks in the main caster's battlegroup because you want to maximise the focus induction.
 And Nemo's MAT 5 rules you out of any of his Vectors being better in melee than any of the Merc/Cygnar melee options.

 - Diffuser - the Homing Ripspike is awesome as it's a speed buff.
 On the other hand it doesn't chain well because it can't use three focus in a turn at range, but you probably don't want to induct chain in Nemo's BG anyway.
 If you are running someone like Axis, The Harmonic Enforcer with his RAT 2 it might well be worth dropping a Diffuser onto Nemo to take advantage of his RAT 6 for much more accurate threat range increases.

 - Assimilator - Bringing a RAT 6 Ground Pounder into a list can be very well worth the points for this heavy, if you have a buff like Fire For Effect or Hot Shot in your list as well (think Bart, Syntherion, Caine or Ossrum).
 Its also a P+S 16 Weapon Master under Lightning Shroud, but you cannot have both LS and FFE on it at the same time, so you'll have to cycle.